Moussa Deyaha: Free in Africa, Enslaved in Haiti, Lifelong Service in Boston

 In 1791, enslaved people on the St. Domingue sugar plantations rebelled, threatening the slave economy.
 The multi-year revolution resulted in the establishment in 1804 of Haiti as the first free Black republic and first sovereign Caribbean nation.
 The revolution’s effects on the institution of slavery were felt throughout the Americas.
 And Haiti was forced to pay the price through reparations of 90 million francs to former French enslavers that lasted until 1947.
 The indemnity bankrupted the Haitian treasury and left the country’s government deeply impoverished.
 [16]

-In 1792, Moussa Deyaha accompanied the Perkins family for a social visit at a plantation and, hearing of local insurrection plans, warned James Perkins, enabling the family and their friends to escape, “probably sav[ing] the lives of the whole party.”
-James and his wife remained until the subsequent burning of Cap Français in 1792 led them to flee.
+In 1791, the Perkins family made a social visit at a plantation.
+Moussa Deyaha was also there and, hearing of local insurrection plans, warned James Perkins, enabling the family and their friends to escape, “probably sav[ing] the lives of the whole party.”
+James and his wife remained until the subsequent burning of Cap Français in 1792 led them to flee, leaving Moussa Deyaha behind in the face of the insurrection.

-Later, as James’s brother Samuel Perkins was evacuating St. Domingue, according to the family, “Mousse refused to be left behind, swam out to the boats, and insisted on being taken aboard.”[4]
+When Samuel, the last Perkins was evacuating St. Domingue in 1793, Mousse was again left in the midst of a revolution.
+According to the family, “Mousse refused to be left behind, swam out to the boats, and insisted on being taken aboard.”[4]
+Was the truth something else?
 Was the enslaved Moussa Deyaha forced to make the journey to Boston by Samuel Perkins?
 Alternatively, did Moussa Deyaha fear for his life if he stayed in St. Domingue?
 He was enslaved to James Perkins, a notorious slave trader, and had helped the Perkins family and their friends escape.
 His allegiances may have been known to the revolutionaries and made him a target to be killed.

 The Boston Years

-Having been ripped from his home in Africa and forced into slavery in Haiti, Moussa Deyaha then spent the next 39 years until his death in 1831 in servitude to James Perkins and his family in Boston.[5],[6] Most likely Moussa Deyaha spent time in both the Perkins Pearl Street townhome and Jamaica Plain Pondside estate Pinebank built in 1802 with Perkins’s wealth originating from slave trading.
+Having been ripped from his home in Africa and forced into slavery in Haiti, Moussa Deyaha then spent the next 39 years until his death in 1831 continuing to work for his former enslaver James Perkins and his family in Boston.[5],[6] Most likely Moussa Deyaha spent time in both the Perkins Pearl Street townhome and Jamaica Plain Pondside estate Pinebank built in 1802 with Perkins’s wealth originating from slave trading.
 The 1810 census records for Roxbury list one person in James Perkins’s home in the category “All other persons except Indians not taxed.”
-The 1830 census for Boston lists one person in Sarah (James’s wife) Perkins’s home under the category of “Free Colored Persons, Males of fifty-five and under one hundred.”
+By 1830 James Perkins had died and the 1830 census for Boston lists one person in his widow Sarah Perkins’s home under the category of “Free Colored Persons, Males of fifty-five and under one hundred.”
 Moussa Deyaha would have been approximately 70 years old in 1830.

-Although the Perkins family said they freed Moussa Deyaha, he stayed with the family until his death.
-Was he compensated for his labors in Boston?
+Moussa Deyaha stayed with the family until his death.
+Did he know that the 1783 Quock Walker case in Massachusetts courts opened the way to emancipation over the next several years?[7,8] Was he compensated for his labors in Boston?
 Did he have the resources to strike out on his own?
-Did he know that the 1783 Quock Walker case in Massachusetts courts opened the way to emancipation over the next several years?[7,8] Or did he weigh the pros and cons and decide it was more advantageous to remain with the Perkinses?
+Or did he weigh the pros and cons and decide it was more advantageous to remain with the Perkinses?

 The Boston Atheneum displays a paper silhouette, donated by the Perkins family, of Moussa Deyaha alongside his obituary published by William Lloyd Garrison’s anti-slavery newspaper The Liberator on November 5, 1831 with credit given to abolitionist Zachariah Poulson’s newspaper Poulson’s American Daily Advertiser.[9]